algolia/vue-instantsearch/.github/V2_PROGRESS.md

 * [ ] Decides what is provided as state in every widget.
 Today we get everything without controlling it.
 We need to be careful, everything inside state once released will be public API
 * [ ] align all filenames to the same convention: Widget.vue, __tests__/Widget.js, stories/Widget.stories.js
+* [ ] do we provide granular scopes for widgets or only a single big scope?
+This needs to be aligned accross all libraries, for V2.0.0 we go for no scopes at all which is our mantra since we created connectors: no more specific DOM options.
+We also need to ask vue-instantsearch users about their current scope usage.
+We can also do GitHub searches to see if people are using some named scopes + vue-instantsearch (to sense the usage)
+* [ ] remove any scope that is not a root scope for now

 ---